gallantlab/gallantlab.github.io/index.rst

 We are recruiting postdocs!
 ===========================

-We currently have openings for potential postdocs.If you are interested please contact Jack Gallant directly (gallant @ berkeley.edu).
+We currently have openings for potential postdocs.
+If you are interested please contact Jack Gallant directly (gallant @ berkeley.edu).